osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 Edit the Php.ini file to uncomment the following extensions as needed.
 The extensions are about halfway down. bcmath already appears to be enabled in this version of Xampp.

-extension=php_gd2.dll, This may already be enabled.
+extension=php_gd2.dll, This is already enabled.

 extension=php_intl.dll, Was not enabled.